bernardoamc/bernardoamc.github.io/_posts/2015-08-10-postgres-remove-duplicates.md

 );
 {% endhighlight %}

-Here we partition our records using the specified criteria to find duplicates and sort this partition by `id`, after this we create a column with the row number for each row in a partition.
+Here the rows were partitioned by the specified criteria to find duplicates and sorted by `id`, after this we create a column with the row number for each row in a partition.
 The last step is to select only the rows with row numbers greater than 1 to delete.

-### <a name="temporary"></a>Temporary tables
+### Temporary tables

 {% highlight sql %}
 CREATE TABLE temporary_orders AS